sojgja/sojgja.github.io/docs/blog/posts/blog-support-just-landed copy.md

   a blog alongside your documentation or standalone
 categories:
   - Blog
-links:
-  - setup/setting-up-a-blog.md
-  - plugins/blog.md
 ---

-# Blog support just landed
+# Blog support just landed Blog support just landed Blog support just landed

 __Hey there!
 You're looking at our new blog, built with the brand new [built-in blog plugin].
 With this plugin, you can easily build a blog alongside